Australia and sanctions

-Detailed information on the sanctions measures imposed by each sanctions regime that Australia implements, go to sanctions regimes.
+For detailed information on the sanctions measures imposed by each sanctions regime that Australia implements, go to sanctions regimes.

-DFAT maintains a Consolidated List of all persons and entities designated for the purposes of sanctions regimes implemented under Australian sanction laws.
+DFAT maintains a Consolidated List of all persons and entities listed for the purposes of sanctions regimes implemented under Australian sanctions laws.

-The Minister for Foreign Affairs or the Minister's delegate may be able to grant a permit authorising an activity that would otherwise contravene an Australian sanctions law.
+The Minister for Foreign Affairs or the Minister's delegate may be able to grant a sanctions permit authorising an activity that would otherwise contravene Australian sanctions laws.